Joint Answering and Explanation for Visual Commonsense Reasoning: Introduction

-To address the aforementioned research challenges, several prior efforts have been dedicated to VCR ever since its emergence.
-The initial attempts contribute to designing specific architectures to cope with this challenging task, such as R2C~\cite{DBLP:conf/cvpr/ZellersBFC19} and CCN~\cite{CCN}.
-In addition, recent BERT-based pre-training approaches, such as ViLBERT~\cite{ViLBERT} and ERNIE-ViL~\cite{ERNIE-ViL}, are recognized as the optimal solution to the first challenge.
-Specifically, a \emph{pretrain-then-finetune} learning scheme is adopted to transfer knowledge from other multi-modal large-scale datasets to VCR.
-These methods, though keep advancing the boundaries of the benchmark, all consider Q$\rightarrow$A and QA$\rightarrow$R as two independent processes.
-As a result, the question answering and rationale inference processes are hard to holistically resolved.
+In order to address the above research challenges, several prior efforts have been dedicated to VCR over the past few years.
+The initial attempts contribute to designing specific architectures to approach VCR, such as R2C~\cite{R2C} and CCN~\cite{CCN}.
+In addition, recent BERT-based pre-training approaches, such as ViLBERT~\cite{ViLBERT} and ERNIE-ViL~\cite{ERNIE-ViL}, are reckoned as a better solution to the first challenge.
+Specifically, a \emph{pretrain-then-finetune} learning scheme is adopted to transfer knowledge from large-scale vision-language datasets~\cite{Conceptual_Captions} to VCR.
+These methods, though keep advancing numbers of the benchmark, all consider Q$\rightarrow$A and QA$\rightarrow$R as two independent processes.
+As a result, the question answering and rationale inference processes are far from being resolved.
 Namely, the second challenge still remains unsettled in literature.

-Separately treating Q$\rightarrow$A and QA$\rightarrow$R brings adverse effects for visual reasoning, considering that these two processes share consistent goal by nature.
-On the one hand, Q$\rightarrow$A provides the reasoning clues for QA$\rightarrow$R to infer the right rationale.
-On the other hand, QA$\rightarrow$R offers the explanation for Q$\rightarrow$A to justify why the predicted answer is correct.
-Nevertheless, separately treating these two processes leads VCR to degenerate into two independent VQA tasks\footnote{Note that for QA$\rightarrow$R, the \emph{query} to a VQA model now becomes the concatenation of the original question and the right answer.
-And the corresponding \emph{answer} choices are the set of candidate rationales.}, resulting in the following two key defects: 1) Without direct guidance from Q$\rightarrow$A, QA$\rightarrow$R has to rely on other unexpected information (e.g. word overlaps between answers and rationales), rendering the explanation less meaningful.
-And 2) since the two processes are mutually black boxes to each other, the process learning often overfits the in-domain data, which severely degrades the model robustness on out-of-domain.
-In this work, we perform an in-depth analysis about the defects mentioned above (ref.
+Separately treating Q$\rightarrow$A and QA$\rightarrow$R brings adverse effects on visual reasoning, considering that these two processes share a consistent goal by nature.
+On the one hand, Q$\rightarrow$A entails the reasoning clues for QA$\rightarrow$R to infer the right rationale.
+On the other hand, QA$\rightarrow$R offers essential explanations for Q$\rightarrow$A to justify why the predicted answer is correct.
+Nevertheless, separately treating these two processes makes VCR degenerate into two independent VQA tasks\footnote{Note that for QA$\rightarrow$R, the \emph{query} to a VQA model now becomes the concatenation of the original question and the right answer.
+And the corresponding \emph{answer} choices are the set of candidate rationales.} As a result, QA$\rightarrow$R has to rely on other unexpected information (\eg word overlaps between answers and rationales), rendering the explanation less meaningful, due to the absence of guidance from Q$\rightarrow$A. To bring this problem explicit to readers, we perform extensive in-depth empirical experiments in this work (ref.
 Section \ref{sec: section3}).